Hiring teens and college students at your restaurant? Here's what to know

 Your busser is figuring out when to grab the plates from the first course, and your host has stopped triple-seating your best server.
 Dinner service has a great flow, and you want to keep it that way.

-There are two simple steps for retaining your restaurant staff: reward them for their work and show them the path forward.
+Two simple steps can help you retain your restaurant staff: reward them for their work and show them the way forward.

 Consistent, meaningful rewards let team members know you appreciate them.
 Highlight great work when it happens on a whiteboard or with a text message.
 Give performance bonuses or raises as an employee takes on more responsibilities or meets time-based milestones.